salto-io/salto/docs/syntax.md

 }
 ```

-For the following new instance, an error will be thrown on deploy:
+For the following new instance, a warning will be shown in the deploy preview:
 ```HCL
 salto.example invalid {
   creatableField = 1